dermotte/itec-webpage-mlux/courses/seriousgames-ws2122.md

 ## Online, but How?

-Due to the restrictions necessary to prevent the spread of COVID-19 we are going to teach all courses in Game Studies and Engineering [online](https://www.twitch.tv/dermotte_).
+Due to the restrictions necessary to prevent the spread of COVID-19 we are going to provide all course materials in Game Studies and Engineering [online](https://www.twitch.tv/dermotte_).
 Please make sure to join the GSE Discord Server to stay up to date [https://discord.gg/YnX6AKG](https://discord.gg/YnX6AKG)

 ## Schedule